Which Is Better SPF 30 or SPF 50?

 SPF 30 is not unsafe or ineffective.
 However, SPF 50 is the preferred option whenever possible, particularly in Australia's high-UV conditions.

 One of the biggest sunscreen misconceptions is that a higher SPF means you can apply less or skip reapplication.
-Unfortunately, that’s not how sunscreen works.
+Unfortunately, that is not how sunscreen works.

 Common sunscreen mistakes include:

-Even the best sunscreen won’t work properly if it isn’t applied thickly, evenly, and consistently.
+Even the best sunscreen will not work properly if it is not applied thickly, evenly, and consistently.[2]

-Our focus is on helping families use sunscreen properly, because correct application and reapplication play a critical role in how well sunscreen performs.
+SUNNYBOD™ does not sell sunscreen, and that is intentional.
+Our focus is on helping families use sunscreen more easily, because correct application and reapplication play an important role in how well sunscreen performs.

-The SUNNYBOD's refillable sunscreen applicator brush is designed to:
+The SUNNYBOD™ refillable sunscreen applicator brush is designed to:

 • Make sunscreen easier to apply

-• Help people apply sunscreen, especially on tricky areas such as the ears, face and around the eyes
+• Help people apply sunscreen to tricky areas such as the ears, face, and around the eyes

 • Support regular reapplication

-• Work well with liquid sunscreen formulas, including thick formulas and those for sensitive skin
+• Work well with liquid sunscreen formulas, including thicker formulas and those for sensitive skin

-It’s not about replacing sunscreen, it’s about making good sun-safety habits easier to stick to in everyday life.
+It is not about replacing sunscreen.
+It is about making good sun-safety habits easier to stick to in everyday life.

 • SPF 30 still offers protection when used correctly

-• SPF 50 provides an extra safety buffer in real-world conditions
+• SPF 50 provides an extra buffer in real-world conditions

 • No sunscreen works without correct application and reapplication